 The NSPCC has a 24-hour helpline for anyone who is worried a child is at risk of or has had FGM.
-You can call 0800 028 3550 or you can email fgmhelp@nspcc.org.uk Female genital mutilation: guidance for professionals | GOV.WALES
+You can call 0800 028 3550 or you can email fgmhelp@nspcc.org.uk <a href="mailto:female.genital.mutilation:guidance.genital

-Child Abuse linked to faith or belief (CALFB)Child abuse or neglect linked to faith or belief is not confined to one faith, nationality, ethnic group or community.
+Child Abuse linked to faith or belief (CALFB) Child abuse or neglect linked to faith or belief is not confined to one faith, nationality, ethnic group or community.
 Not all with such a belief go on to harm children.
 However, some beliefs and superstitions can and have resulted in the abuse of children.

-APPENDIX FOUR
+APPENDIX FOUR - FLOWCHART RCT SCHOOLS